arvindag/Misc-Docs/docs/GoLang.md

 1. `strings.ContainsRune(string, rune)` finds rune in the string
 2. `strings.ReplaceAll(string, old, new)` replaces all instances of old with new in the string
 3. `strings.Count(s, substr)` returns the count of substr in s

+### Go tools
+The transformation to an Abstract Syntax Tree can be displayed thanks to the command go tool compile with the flag -W. `go tool compile -W`